-Flexibility in the workplace remains top of mind for employees and their employers at the start of 2023, nearly three years after the onset of the pandemic.
+Flexibility in the workplace remains top of mind for employees and their employers in 2023, nearly three years after the onset of the pandemic.
 The pandemic created a shift in how, when, and where Americans want to work, and this shift continues to impact organizations today.
 Many employees are switching to companies who provide flexible workplace opportunities to suit their individual needs if their current employer is not fostering a flexible work environment.

 In this episode of our Back to Work podcast series, our host, Joe McIntyre, talks to Caroline Castrillon, the Founder and Life Coach at Corporate Escape Artist − a career coaching firm dedicated to helping corporate professionals change from soul-sucking jobs to career fulfillment.
 Caroline leverages her industry expertise to convey how employers need to be prioritizing flexibility in the workplace to attract and retain top talent.